 How And Where To Get An Alarm Permit

 As we’ve mentioned before, every city and county is different in terms of how they treat alarm permits.
-However, the basic process for getting a permit is usually very straightforward, with the following general steps:
+However, the basic process for getting a permit is usually very straightforward.
+We’ve moved a lot so we’ve applied for alarm permits at a few different municipalities.
+At each place we lived, we applied for an alarm permit by following these steps:

 Steps to Get An Alarm Permit